karimarttila/java/webstore-demo/simple-server/README.md

 # IDE

 [IntelliJ IDEA](https://www.jetbrains.com/idea/) is my favorite Java IDE.
-I used for years [Eclipse](http://www.eclipse.org/) since it is free and very widely used with our offshore developers (and I was working as an onsite architect at that time - clear benefits to use the same IDE and provide examples for developers using the common IDE - not so important any more).
+I used for years [Eclipse](http://www.eclipse.org/) since it is free and very widely used with our offshore developers (and I was working as an onsite architect at that time - clear benefits to use the same IDE and provide examples for developers using the common IDE - using the same IDE is not so important any more).
 I switched a few years ago to IntelliJ IDEA and have never missed bloated Eclipse ever since.
 I  use [PyCharm](https://www.jetbrains.com/pycharm) for Python programming and since PyCharm and IDEA are provided by the same company (JetBrains) they provide very similar look-and-feel.
 I also use IntelliJ IDEA with [Cursive](https://cursive-ide.com/) plugin for Clojure programming and it also provides very similar look-and-feel.
 For my previous Javascript excercise I used [Visual Studio Code](https://code.visualstudio.com/) (and with my personal tweakings I managed to make it give pretty same feel, though the look is different, of course).

 # Java Static Code Analysis

-IntelliJ IDEA supports two good static code analysis ways:
+IntelliJ IDEA supports two good static code analysis tools:

 **[Analyze / Inspect code](https://www.jetbrains.com/help/idea/code-inspection.html).** This is an IntelliJ IDEA build in inspection tool.
 It can detect various language and runtime errors, suggest various corrections etc. It's actually a pretty good tool for clean your code and also learn new language features.
 You can configure the tool pretty much you like, and create your own project specific profiles.
 E.g. I supressed warning related weaker access for DTO classes (i.e. fields are intentionally public and Code Inspection suggested that the fields should be private - you can easily supress these warning by adding annotation```java @SuppressWarnings("WeakerAccess")``` before the class defintion in the source file).

 **[SonarLint](https://plugins.jetbrains.com/plugin/7973-sonarlint).** There are quite a few linters for Java code but one of the most used is SonarLint.
+IntelliJ IDEA provides a live SonarLint integration to the Java class you are editing at the moment.
+You can also run SonarLint for the whole project.

 # Java REPL

-Java 9 introduced a shiny Java REPL for the Java developers)!
+Java 9 introduced a shiny Java REPL!
 This is nothing compared to Lisp REPLs but anyway it's nice to have a Java REPL at last.
 You can start a Java REPL session with command "jshell".

 Here a short Java REPL session to explore how to convert Java HashMap to JSONObject.